splintor/yeruham-phone-book-web-site/CLONING.md

     Then click **Add**.
 1. Click **Deploy**.

-## Customize data
+## Add data
 1. Your new site is created.
 Now you need to customize it for your group.
 Click **Go to Dashboard**.
-1. By default, your site is located at the URL `https://<Github project name>.vercel.app.
+2. Open your new site.
+By default, your site is located at the URL `https://<Github project name>.vercel.app.
 If you want a different URL, you will need to purchase a domain.
 See https://vercel.com/docs/concepts/projects/custom-domains.
+3. In the login window, type your phone number and click **כניסה**.
+Since the database is still empty, you will be loggedin succesfully with any phone number, and your name will be **כניסה ראשונית**.
+4. Click the **menu icon** at the top-left, and select **הוספת דף חדש**
+5. Fill in your name in the title, and a text that contains your phone number in the body and click **שמירה**.
+Note: Make sure you put the correct phone number, as you will later use it to login to the system.
+6. Now you can start adding the pages for all the other members of the group.
+Note that once you entered a page for a member, this member can login to the site and add other members as well.

 TODO: Enable customizing the site and explain how to do it.
-TODO: Find  a way to build initial login and document it.